Academy announces new award to reward people who bother to watch it

 Viewing figures for the award ceremony have been falling drastically over the past few years but the 2018 Oscars took the record as being the least watched to date.

 The Academy is baffled at why viewers find it hard to sit through nearly four hours of being lectured at by overpaid actors and actresses from films that no-one has heard of, let alone watched.
-So the new award represents their best effort to reward the public and, of course, to increase the advertising revenues that cover the $44 million it costs to put on the show.
+So the new award represents their best effort to reward the public and, of course, to increase the advertising revenues that need to cover the $44 million it costs to put on the show.

 However, the 6000 members of The Academy were scathing in their response.
 Rob Lowe tweeted that “The film business passed away today.”